Azure/RDS-Templates/wvd-templates/wvd-scaling-script/README.md

+Follow the guidance below for entering the appropriate parameters for your scenario.

+> **Reporting issues:**
+> Microsoft Support is not handling issues for any published tools in this repository.
+These tools are published as is with no implied support.
+However, we would like to welcome you to open issues using GitHub issues to collaborate and improve these tools.
+You can open [an issue](https://github.com/Azure/rds-templates/issues) and add the label **4a-WVD-scaling-logicapps ** to associate it with this tool.

 This scaledeployment script will create the auto scale script execution required resources in Microsoft Azure.
 Resources are
 - Resourcegroup
 - Azure Automation Account